jerryryle/odkey/ODKeyScript.md

 ```

 ### press
 The `press` command presses and releases a single key, with any number of optional modifiers.
-The keypress time can be changed with the `press_time` command.
+The keypress time can be changed with the `press_time` command and the delay after release can be changed with the `interkey_time` command.
 Example:
 ```
 press M_LEFTSHIFT A